jon-wong-sutd/git-lessons/git-lesson.md

 <div class="side-note">
 <p markdown="1">If you want to use Emacs as a *commit message editor*, you can configure Git to use Emacs.
 Do the configuration with `git config --global core.editor emacs`.
 The default editor is [vi][vi].
 You can then verify your editor configuration in `~/.gitconfig`.
 That file can also be edited by hand.</p>
-<p markdown="1">You can then do just `git commit -v` and see your chosen text editor pop up, enter your commit message, save like you're saving a file, and finally exit the text editor.
+<p markdown="1">You can then do just `git commit -v` and see your chosen text editor pop up, enter your commit message, save like you're saving a file (you're actually saving `{{ commit-msg-file }}`), and finally exit the text editor.
 That sequence of actions will commit your changes.</p>
 </div>

 [vi]: https://www.cs.colostate.edu/helpdocs/vi.html